 Despite looking like a relatively ordinary vehicle, there are clues to be had for the trained eye.
 The sloping bonnet line would undoubtedly be impossible with a bulky internal combustion engine in place underneath.
 The relatively small grilles up front are another clue – though the Tesla does feature liquid cooling for the batteries, its demands for airflow are far lower than a conventional car.

-With very compact, separate drivetrains front and rear the Tesla also has a flat underside.
+With very compact, separate drivetrains front and rear, Tesla also has a flat underside.
 These features afford the Tesla 0.24 drag coefficient, the lowest of any production vehicle on sale today; that sleek shape is as slippery as it looks.

 On The Road